Support Materials

 Split Style Explained

-“I Opt” Split Style Exlplained ~ 10 min
+“I Opt” Split Style Explained ~ 10 min

 Keywords: “I Opt”, split styles, team, coordination, prediction, transparency, attribution, advantages, types, frequency, intensity.